Is Cocaine Addictive?

 - Positive Reinforcement

 Like many other substance addictions, cocaine addiction often develops because of a psychological process known as ‘positive reinforcement’.
 Positive reinforcement causes a pattern of behavior to develop by offering a reward for that behavior.
 In the context of cocaine, taking this drug often causes several effects that people find to be 'positive'.
-Cocaine stimulates key pleasure centres in the brain and causes the release of dopamine (the brain’s ‘happy chemical’), which can make you feel:
+Cocaine stimulates key pleasure centers in the brain and causes the release of dopamine (the brain’s ‘happy chemical’), which can make you feel:

 - Excited